Muskegon retailer could be one of the first to sell recreational marijuana in the state

-MUSKEGON, Mich. — It's an exciting time for Greg Maki, the owner of Park Place Privisonary, a marijuana store in Muskegon.
+MUSKEGON, Mich. — It's an exciting time for Greg Maki, the owner of Park Place Provisionary, a marijuana store in Muskegon.

 "We were the third in the state to get pre-qualified for adult [cannabis] use, we're very proud of that," Maki said.